Bank of England makes biggest interest rate hike in 30 years | Headlines

 Europe has been particularly hard hit by a jump in natural gas prices as Russia responded to Western sanctions and support for Ukraine by curtailing shipments of the fuel used to heat homes, generate electricity and power industry and European nations competed for alternative supplies on global markets.

-The U.K. also has struggled as wholesale gas prices increased fivefold in the 12 months through August.
-While prices have dropped more than 50% since the August peak, they are likely to rise again during the winter heating season, worsening inflation.
+The UK also has struggled as wholesale gas prices increased fivefold in the 12 months through August.
+While prices have dropped more than 50 per cent since the August peak, they are likely to rise again during the winter heating season, worsening inflation.

 The British government sought to shield consumers with a cap on energy prices.
 But after the turmoil caused by Truss' economic policies, Treasury chief Jeremy Hunt limited the price cap to six months instead of two years, ending on March 31.